-The Bujinkan Tabiji Dōjō was created to fill a geographic void for classical Japanese martial arts training in southern New Jersey.
-In Japanese, Tabiji (旅路) means "a journey," and the name was chosen to represent that our art is more than a collection of techniques; it embodies a philosophy of moving through life and cultivating the skills necessary to protect not only ourselves, but others as well.
+The Bujinkan Tabiji Dōjō fills a geographic void for Japanese martial arts training in southern New Jersey.
+The word Tabiji (旅路) means "a journey," and the name was chosen to represent that our martial art is more than a collection of techniques; it embodies a philosophy of moving through life and cultivating the skills necessary to protect not only ourselves, but others as well.

 Our system of budō (武道 — martial art) has been refined through a lineage spanning over 1,000 years.
 The principles and techniques that survived to the present day were once used to save someone’s life.
-As a result, our martial art contains a wide variety of skills, including:
+As a result, the Bujinkan martial art contains a wide variety of skills, including:

 Instruction is reinforced through the examination and practice of both traditional and modern self- and others-protection applications.
 Though our lineage dates back over a very long time, the principles passed down to us through our teachers are as applicable today as they were so long ago.

-These are the driving forces behind the “how and why” of our system.
+These are the driving forces behind the "how and why" of our training.